ricklupton/floweaver/docs/index.rst

    jupyter
    api

-Citing sankeyview
+Citing floweaver
 -----------------

-If sankeyview has been significant in a project that leads to a publication, please acknowledge that by citing `the paper linked above
+If floweaver has been significant in a project that leads to a publication, please acknowledge that by citing `the paper linked above
 <https://doi.org/10.1016/j.resconrec.2017.05.002>`_: